Friends, family of climber killed in Sandias honor his life

 Dozens gathered Saturday afternoon for a memorial service for 33-year-old Garon Coriz.

-“It is the most horrible thing I can imagine,” Scott Borg said.
+“It is the most horrible thing I can imagine,” said Scott Borg.

 Borg is grieving the devastating loss of his only child.